Quinner64/JumpWalker/README.md

 classification purposes, the system will use a simple classifier, i.e., logistic regression.

 The app used to collect acceleration data is the "Phyphox" using the accerleration (without g).

+Run Parts in order for the project to work properly.